 Temporary tenants who did not qualify for the Landlord Offer guarantees have received dedicated support from the Council including help with transitional rent payments, home removals, the disconnection and reconnection of services and with making claims for benefits.

-Twelve tenants (nine secure tenants and three eligible non-secure tenants) have expressed a preference to exercise their right to return to a new upgraded home once the regeneration is complete.
-Seven homeowners have also expressed their intention to buy a new replacement home on the Estate.
-All returning residents will continue to be kept informed, consulted and supported throughout as part of a continuous engagement process.
-They will also receive financial assistance and further support with their return moves back to the Estate.

 The tenure composition of the Estate has changed over the years, with a number of secure tenants purchasing their homes under their Right to Buy and with some owners selling their property back to the Council under the Council’s Acquisition Programme.
 At the time of the Estate Ballot in March 2022 Elm Grove Estate comprised of fifty seven affordable homes let to secure and non-secure tenants, alongside sixteen private leasehold and freehold homes - a total of seventy three properties combined.

 Table 1 provides a tenure breakdown and comparison of the estates composition at key stages in the project since the residents’ ballot.
 The significant extent of resident rehousing and acquisitions that have taken place over this time is clearly evidenced by the number of vacant dwellings.